ansys/pyprimemesh/doc/source/contributing/index.rst

 <https://dev.docs.pyansys.com/guidelines/index.html>`_ before attempting to
 contribute to PyPrime.

-The following contribution information is specific to PyPrime.
+The following contribution information is specific to PyPrime:

 ------------------------------
 Cloning the Source Repository